Find answers to frequently asked questions about The University of Alabama Online below or contact us for more information.

 Am I ready for distance learning?

 If you can navigate the internet and send emails, you have the technology skills for our programs.
 Classroom communication will primarily happen through email or the Blackboard site, and you’ll have access to library resources online as well.
-But the most important part of being ready for distance learning is being willing to ask for help!
+Reach out to us if we can answer any questions.

 How do I choose the degree that’s right for me?

 Choosing a degree is a personal choice.
 Some students already know which degree to pursue for their career, but many are unsure.
-We can help.
 Our admissions counselors can talk to you about your options, and there are many resources we can offer to help you determine the best path forward.

 How do I take tests?